MetPX/sr3-examples/empty-amqp-pump/README.rst

   * binding
   * directory

-* adjusting file placement.

-  * by the subscriber

-    * baseDir

-  * by the publisher

-    * post_baseUrl
-    * post_baseDir

-In addition, if there is a need for a local broker, then the recipes in this example also provide a good starting point. and the tests here allow verification that each step has worked along the way.
+In addition, if there is a need for a local broker, then the recipes in this example also provide a good starting point, and the tests here allow verification that each step has worked along the way.